-How to Make Google Maps Embeds Responsive - Digital Inspiration
+How to Embed Google Maps in your Website Responsively and Lazily

-Responsive Google Maps - The maps automatically resize based on the screen size.

 It take two easy steps to embed Google Maps in your web pages.
-While you are on the Google Maps website, zoom-in to an area that you wish to embed, click the Gear icon in the lower left corner and choose the Embed Maps option from the menu.
+While you are on the Google Maps website, search for the place or area that you wish to embed, click the hamburger icon in the upper left corner and choose the

+Share or embed map option from the menu.
+You may embed standard maps, satellite maps, or even street views.

 This web page contains a sample map embedded using the default embed code provided by Google Maps.
 The embedded map is non-responsive.
 What it means is if you open the page on a device other than your desktop computer, the Google Map won’t fit the screen and you’ll have to scroll the page horizontally to see the complete map.

 Here’s another web page that contains the same Google Map but now the map has been embedded responsively.
-Thus, if you resize the browser or view the page on a small device, the embedded map would adjust its size automatically based on your screen size.
+Thus, if you resize the browser or view the page on a mobile phone, the embedded map would adjust its size automatically based on the size of the device where that map is being viewed.

 How to Embed Google Maps Responsively

-This is the default embed code for the new Google Maps:
+This is the default embed code generated by Google Maps:

-As specified in the height and width parameters of the embed code, the default height for medium embeds is 450px or 75% of the default width (600px).
+As specified in the height and width parameters of the embed code, the default height for the embedded map objet is 450px or 75% of the default width (600px).

-If you wish to transform this static sized Google Map into one that is responsive, all you have to do is add a few CSS rules to your web page and wrap the embed IFRAME inside these rules.
+If you wish to transform this static sized Google Map into one that is responsive, all you have to do is add a few CSS styles to your web page and wrap the embed IFRAME inside these rules.

 The new embed code with responsive style will be something like this.
-You can change the value of padding-bottom (line #4) from 75% to something for a different aspect ratio.
+You can change the value of padding-bottom (line #4) from 75% to something else for a different aspect ratio.

 <style>